Ichoran/kse/README.md

 ## Jsonal

 Jsonal is a JSON parser tailored for rapid reading of numeric data.
+It's _really_ fast.

 It's also supposed to be pretty easy to use.
 Basic syntax looks like this:

 ```scala
 import kse.jsonal._